andrewthederp/Command-Prompt-2.0/README.md

 * We will review your changes and merge them if they are appropriate.

 # TODO
+- [ ] Make it use gpu instead of cpu
 - [x] Add support for more ansi codes
 - [ ] Add support for window re-sizing
 - [x] Allow for more customizability